rbenv/rbenv-vars/README.md

 ## Installation

-Make sure you have the latest rbenv and ruby-build versions, then run:
+Make sure you have the latest version of rbenv, then run:

     git clone https://github.com/rbenv/rbenv-vars.git $(rbenv root)/plugins/rbenv-vars